JCSDA/jedi-docs/docs/inside/jedi-components/ufo/newobsop.rst

 There are two parts of this test:

-1. testConstructor: tests that ObsOperator objects can be created and destroyed
+:code:`testConstructor`: tests that ObsOperator objects can be created and destroyed

-2. testSimulateObs: tests observation operator calculation in the following way:
+:code:`testSimulateObs`: tests observation operator calculation in the following way:

 * Creates observation operator, calls :code:`ufo_obsoperator_setup`
 * Reads "GeoVaLs" (vertical profiles of relevant model variables, interpolated to observation lat-lon location) from the geovals file
 * Computes H(x) by calling :code:`ufo_obsoperator_simobs`
-  * Reads benchmark H(x) from the obs file (netcdf variable name defined by :code:`vecequiv` entry in the config) and compares it to H(x) computed above
+* Reads reference and compares the result to the reference.
+Options for specifying reference:

+  - if full vector reference H(x) available in the obs file:

+    :code:`vector ref` entry in the config specifies variable name for the reference H(x) in the obs file.
-  * Test passes if the norm(benchmark H(x) - H(x)) < tolerance, with tolerance defined in the config by :code:`tolerance`.
+    Test passes if the norm(benchmark H(x) - H(x)) < tolerance, with tolerance defined in the config by :code:`tolerance`.

+    :code:`norm ref` entry in the config specifies variable name for the reference H(x) in the obs file.
+    Test passes if the norm((benchmark H(x) - H(x))/H(x)) < tolerance, with tolerance defined in the config by :code:`tolerance`.

+  - otherwise, the expected reference norm(H(x)) can be specified in the :code:`rms ref` entry in the config.
+Test passes if reference norm is close to the norm(H(x)) with tolerance defined in the config by :code:`tolerance`: